Bulgaria–Serbia relations: 19th century

 The two nations concrete liberation actions began in 1804 with the beginning of the Serbian Revolution.
 Many Bulgarians joined the Serbian rebels.
 After the Second Serbian Uprising, and especially during the reign of Prince Mihailo Obrenović, Serbia came into close contact with the Bulgarian rebels.

 Bulgarian revolutionary Georgi Sava Rakovski was provided shelter in Belgrade, revolutionary publications were printed in the city and Rakovski's armed group joined clashes against Ottomans in Belgrade in 1862.
 In 1867, a Bulgarian society, active in Bucharest approached the Serbian state with a draft-agreement.
 The Bulgarian side proposed the founding of a common Serbo-Bulgarian (Bulgaro-Serbian) dual state called South Slav Tsardom, headed by the Serbian Prince.
 Serbian Prime Minister Ilija Garašanin accepted the Bulgarian proposal in a letter from June 1867, but he diplomatically refused to sign the document, fearing how representative this organisation had been.
 The establishment of this common state concerned other Bulgarian organisations, which perceived it as an implementation of Garašanin's plan called Načertanije.

 At the beginning of the Russo-Turkish War in 1877, which ended with the Liberation of Bulgaria, Serbia joined Russia.
 The Serbian Army fought along the valley of the South Morava in support of the Imperial Russian Army.
 In accordance with their merits, Prince Milan Obrenović and Jovan Ristić, the Serbian delegate at the San Stefano Peace Conference, believed that Serbia should receive the territories liberated by the Serbian Army.
 However, the Russian side had a completely different understanding and decided to create a Greater Bulgaria.
 According to the Russian Prince Cherkassky, such a Bulgaria should stretch from the Aegean Sea to Ohrid, including Niš, Prizren, and Pristina.
-This completely revolted Serbia, which felt deceived and taken advantage of, and marked the beginning of very dangerous Serbian-Bulgarian hostility.
+This completely revolted Serbia, which felt deceived and taken advantage of, and marked the beginning of Serbian-Bulgarian hostility.